RitikSinghh11/loan-default-risk-analysis/README.md

 **Ritik Singh**

-If you found this project useful, consider giving it a ⭐.
+If you found this project useful, consider giving it a star ⭐.